Interview by Allan Gardner

 My dad passed away while I was working on this music.
 When I was a kid, he showed me how to make feedback for the first time with a guitar and an amplifier he’d built when he was young.
 When I heard that feedback screech for the first time as a teenager, I was like, “OK, I don’t want to be in a band anymore.
 I’ll just do this”.

-Raaijmakers’ speaking and writing (in Dutch) also kind of reminds me of my dad’s, his sense for language and humour, suggesting a microphone-less wire instead of a wireless microphone, for example, or comparing feedback to a cat playing with its own tail.
+Raaijmakers’ speaking and writing (in Dutch) also reminds me of my dad’s, his sense for language and humour, suggesting a microphone-less wire instead of a wireless microphone, for example, or comparing feedback to a cat playing with its own tail.
 So the two got entangled a bit.

 What has been your most challenging composition or project, and why?